O Superman (for Massenet)

 Premiered on April 17, 2016 at The Annex

 When I first heard Laurie Anderson’s O Superman, I experienced it as a song that came from the future.
 Today I think it's one of the most significant, genre-bending songs to come out of the 20th Century, and after spending time creating my arrangement of this song, I now considering it a masterpiece that still feels ahead of its time – a work that perfectly captures the pursuit to combine music and technology as an act of human expression.
 In eight and a half minutes of music, the song is a study of repetition and musical restriction, as well as an efficiently rich display of meaning, digital musical personae, and political and corporate commentary.
 The song’s humanoid voice, the voicemail message, the machine-like repetition of the syllable “ha”, are all references to both ourselves, and the apparatuses (technological and symbolic) that we have created around us.

 Described by Anderson as a type of “national anthem” or “warped lullaby,” O Superman is a contradiction of sorts, a description of the experience of living somewhere between the soothing arms of mom and the military’s arms.
 Although the song was written in 1981, it is the acuity of its lyrics and its musical ambiguity that for me render the song as a form of timeless ode to ourselves, for contemporary times, and for our future technological selves.

 McClary, Susan.
 Feminine Endings Music, Gender, and Sexuality.
-U of Minnesota, 2002.
+University of Minnesota, 2002.